 In the sections below you will find information about the graduate courses offered by the Oxford Philosophy Faculty, including the Faculty's flagship two-year Master's course, the BPhil in Philosophy.
 For information about the application process, please visit the Admissions Procedure and Criteria webpage.
 The application cycle for October 2014 entry is now CLOSED (deadline for receipt of complete applications was midnight on Friday 10 January 2014).
-An Open Day will be held on the afternoon of Wednesday 19 March, for all those who are offered a place on any philosophy graduate course for October 2014 entry.
-The application cycle for October 2015 entry will open in September 2014 with an application deadline in early January 2015 (deadline to be confirmed).
+The application cycle for October 2015 entry will open in September 2014 with an application deadline in early January 2015 (deadline to be confirmed) and an Open Day for all October 2015 offer holders in early March 2015.
 This deadline applies to all the Faculty’s graduate courses, and no applications can be considered beyond it.
 For information about fees, please visit the Fees and Funding website.

 Introduction to graduate study in Philosophy